aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/remove/_index.md

 weight: 90
 ---

-This REST API allows you to remove a paragraph from the document.
+This REST API removes a `Paragraph`.

 ## REST API